Pembroke Welsh Corgi dog breed

 About the Pembroke Welsh Corgi

-The Pembroke Welsh Corgi is a large herding dogs known for its outgoing nature and highly intelligent mind.
-Well-suited to apartment living, the Pembroke Welsh Corgi is an excellent choice for first-time dog owners.
+The Pembroke Welsh Corgi is a medium herding dog known for being deeply loving with its family and outgoing and sociable.
+With a highly intelligent mind, adaptable to most living situations, the Pembroke Welsh Corgi is an excellent choice for first-time dog owners.
 Typically standing 10 to 12 inches tall at the shoulder and weighing Up to 30 pounds, this breed has a life expectancy of 12 to 14 years, making it a long-lived companion for the right family.

 Originally classified within the Herding Dogs group, the Pembroke Welsh Corgi brings a distinct combination of traits that sets it apart.
 The Pembroke Welsh Corgi is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Pembroke Welsh Corgi loves being close to its people and forms strong bonds with every member of the household.